Henry Box Brown: Escape

-Brown was first married to a fellow slave, named Nancy, but their marriage was not recognized legally.
-They had three children born into slavery under the partus sequitur ventrem principle.
-Brown was hired out by his master in Richmond, Virginia, and worked in a tobacco factory, renting a house where he and his wife lived with their children.
-Brown had also been paying his wife's master not to sell his family, but the man betrayed Brown, selling pregnant Nancy and their three children to a different slave owner.
+Brown was hired out by his master in Richmond, Virginia, and worked in a tobacco factory.
+In the twelve years that followed, he married a female slave named Nancy and rented a house in which he lived with his wife and their three children.
+Brown had been paying his wife's master to not sell his family, but the latter betrayed Brown by selling Nancy, who was pregnant at the time, and their three children to a different slave owner, a minister in North Carolina.